 If you would like something a little bit more ancient, try the ancient Chinese style, with jade stones and gold as the ring that attaches all the pieces together.
 Jade is light green and it usually pops out when you team it with gold, instead of silver.
 We recommend that you look for a necklace that is high in gold karats and has a string of smooth jade stones.
 There are many styles you can get the jade stones in.
 Some of them will be in characters, and others will have symbolic writing on them.

 And of course, we could not end this list without recommending that you wear something personal.
-Whether it’s an earring, bracelet or a necklace, as long as you are wearing something that means a lot to you, this is the most important thing.
+Whether it’s an earring, bracelet, necklace or other jewellery, as long as you are wearing something that means a lot to you, this is the most important thing.
 This also means that you should not shy away from wearing something if it is not quite so bling.
 Even if it’s a marble ring that your mother gave you when you were little, find some way to include it in your outfit.

 Brides have so many options to wear jewellery on their special day and these are just some of them.